mood-mangoes/mood-mangoes.github.io/README.md

 - As a small business owner, I don't have much time to write the perfect rejection email for job candidates and I'd like some ideas from more experienced HR professionals.
 I want to browse through saved emails that scored well on the tone analyzer.

 - As a student who is not great at spelling and working with others, I want to run my emails through a grammar check to make sure I wrote everything correctly, and to make sure I have a good attitude when writing to my fellow students for group projects.

-## Conflict Plan
-We will all try to be open and honest in our communication at all times but especially if a conflict does arise.
-Although it can be awkward, we all agree that raising problems is the best way to work through them.
-We'll give each person the opportunity to speak during discussions since several of us are quiet.

-## Communication Plan
-We will check in as a team every two hours to see how everyone is feeling, if they have enough/too much work, and use it as a chance to bring up any potential issues.